Markel Group (MKL)

 Revenue trends explain a company’s historical growth, but the long-term change in earnings per share (EPS) points to the profitability of that growth – for example, a company could inflate its sales through excessive spending on advertising and promotions.

-Markel Group’s EPS grew at an astounding 123% compounded annual growth rate over the last five years, higher than its 7.5% annualized revenue growth.
-However, we take this with a grain of salt because its combined ratio didn’t improve and it didn’t repurchase its shares, meaning the delta came from factors we consider non-core or less sustainable over the long term.
+Markel Group’s EPS grew at a spectacular 23.7% compounded annual growth rate over the last five years, higher than its 11.2% annualized revenue growth.
+However, this alone doesn’t tell us much about its business quality because its combined ratio didn’t improve.

 Diving into Markel Group’s quality of earnings can give us a better understanding of its performance.
-As we mentioned earlier, Markel Group’s combined ratio improved by 6.2 percentage points over the last five years.
-This was the most relevant factor (aside from the revenue impact) behind its higher earnings; taxes can also affect EPS but don’t tell us as much about a company’s fundamentals.
+As we mentioned earlier, Markel Group’s combined ratio improved by 7 percentage points over the last five years.
+On top of that, its share count shrank by 13.7%.
+These are positive signs for shareholders because improving profitability and share buybacks turbocharge EPS growth relative to revenue growth.

 Like with revenue, we analyze EPS over a more recent period because it can provide insight into an emerging theme or development for the business.

-For Markel Group, its two-year annual EPS declines of 14.4% mark a reversal from its (seemingly) healthy five-year trend.
-We hope Markel Group can return to earnings growth in the future.
+For Markel Group, its two-year annual EPS growth of 6.8% was lower than its five-year trend.
+We hope its growth can accelerate in the future.

 The debt-to-equity ratio is a widely used measure to assess a company's balance sheet health.
 A higher ratio means that a business aggressively financed its growth with debt.
 This can result in higher earnings (if the borrowed funds are invested profitably) but also increases risk.